thestrukture/IDE/README.md

 - Install `GoS` dependencies : `$ gos deps`

 ### Extending
-Automate your work flow with just lines of Javascript 🤓.
+Automate your work flow with just lines of Javascript.
 Read the Guide [here](https://github.com/thestrukture/SpringMenu).

 ## Contributions
 Improvements to the codebase and pull requests are encouraged.